smirarab/ASTRAL/astral-tutorial.md

 Multi-locus Bootstrapping:
 ---
-Recent versions of ASTRAL output a branch support value even without bootstrapping.
-Our [analyses](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1) have revealed that this form of support is more reliable than bootstrapping (under the conditions we explored).
-Nevertheless, you may want to run bootstrapping as well.
+ASTRAL outputs a branch support value even without bootstrapping.
+Our [analyses](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1) show that this form of support is more reliable than bootstrapping (under the conditions we explored).
+Nevertheless, you may want to run bootstrapping.
 ASTRAL can perform multi-locus bootstrapping ([Seo, 2008](http://www.ncbi.nlm.nih.gov/pubmed/18281270)).

-To be able to perform multi-locus bootstrapping, ASTRAL needs to have access to bootstrap replicates for each gene.
+To be able to perform multi-locus bootstrapping, ASTRAL needs to have access to bootstrap replicate trees for each gene.

+#### Example

 To start multi-locus bootstrapping using ASTRAL, you need to provide the location of all gene tree bootstrap replicates.
 To run bootstrapping on our test input files,

 * go to `test_data` directory, and
 * decompress the file called `song_mammals.424genes.bs-trees.zip`.